xinzhou93/CS280A/content/Project4.md

 ## Dataset Creation and Preprocessing

-I captured my own dataset using an iPhone camera, photographing a rubber duck on a table with an ArUco marker for scale reference.
+I captured my own dataset using an iPhone camera, photographing a toy duck on a table with an ArUco marker for scale reference.
 The capture process involved 360° coverage by walking around the object, capturing approximately 90 images from all angles.

 **Dataset Filtering Challenge:**